mccaffers/mccaffers/README.md

 ## Hi, I'm Ryan! 👋

-I enjoy developing building software in C# & Swift.
-I'm building algorithmic trading engines to test strategies at scale, and experimenting with various iOS applications
+I'm a Software Engineer, building, tinkering and breaking code in .NET C#, C++, Python & Swift.
+Fascinated with algorithmic trading strategies and iOS application development.
+Passionate about building solutions to problems I encounter and sharing them with the world.